JLPT level check

 Vocabulary & Reading: 110min, Listening: 60min

 This practice test is slightly different from the actual number of exam questions and question format on the actual N1 test.
 Please purchase the latest practice exam questions to make sure.
+This practice test is free and open to the public on the official website.
 Source: Japanese-Language Proficiency Test Worldwide Official Website（https://www.jlpt.jp/）You can check the official questions of the Japanese Language Proficiency Test here.
 Check here ...

 If you don’t know which textbook to buy, you can check it from the list.